88Rehaan88/AeroRAG-Aviation_Rag_System/README.md

 --------------------------------------------------------------------------------------------------------------------

-## 3. Challenges & Solutions
+## 3. Challenges & Solutions:

-Challenge 1 — Inconsistent accuracy on text queries
+*Challenge 1 — Inconsistent accuracy on text queries*

-Initial retrieval purely on FAISS embeddings was not enough and the model failed to answer some normal test based queries
+Relying only on FAISS embeddings caused the system to miss some text-based questions.

-Solution:
+Similar pages and PDF noise occasionally pushed the correct answer outside the top results.

+*Solution:*
-Adding a Gemini re-ranker dramatically improved accuracy and robustness.
+Introducing a Gemini re-ranker greatly improved relevance.
+The model consistently promotes the most meaningful chunks, making text answers far more accurate and stable.

 Challenge 2 — Wrong page selection for numeric queries

-FAISS frequently retrieved the wrong pages because:
+Numeric and performance questions proved much harder.
+FAISS often retrieved the wrong pages because:

-Tables look almost identical
+Many performance tables look nearly identical

-Column labels repeat
+Column headers and numeric patterns repeat

-Numbers repeat widely

-Semantically, pages are nearly indistinguishable
+Semantic differences across pages are minimal

+PDF text is often noisy or inconsistent

-This was the biggest challenge that I faced.
-I tried various methods to solve this.
+This was the biggest challenge in the entire project, and several approaches failed before the final solution worked.

-Attempted fixes that did not work
+Attempted Fixes (That Did Not Work)

 A. Restricting FAISS to fewer results

-I limited FAISS to return top 1–2 chunks to avoid confusion instead of the usual top 4-5 chunks,
+Limiting FAISS to top-1 or top-2 chunks only made retrieval worse.
-Result: Failed because the embeddings were too similar for Faiss to distinguish.
+The embeddings were too similar for FAISS to reliably distinguish between tables.

-B. Keyword overlap between query and chunks:
+B. Keyword or token overlap

-Idea: I tried to select the chunk with maximum number of token overlaps with query.
+I tried matching chunks based on shared tokens with the query.
-But chunk text from PDFs was very noisy (broken words, weird symbols, reversed text).
-Result:  Failed because Overlap scores were unstable.
+However, PDF text contained:

+broken words

+odd spacing

+reversed characters

+incomplete headers

+This made overlap scores noisy and unreliable.

-C. Asking Gemini to choose the right chunk initially failed:
+C. Asking Gemini to choose the correct chunk directly Initially, Gemini struggled to differentiate between performance tables when only given raw page text.

-But raw chunk text was unstructured—Gemini interpreted numeric values as plain text.
-Result: Failed because chunks were Unreliable and inconsistent.

-When Gemini was given page text chunks, it couldn’t reliably distinguish similar tables.

-Reason:
-LLMs interpret numbers as text, not structured data → too much noise.
+LLMs interpret numbers as plain text, not structured data, so the model couldn’t consistently identify the right table.

-Fix:
+Reason for failure:
+Unstructured, noisy page text → too ambiguous for table reasoning.

+Final Fix — Structured Table Extraction

-Extract tables using pdfplumber and send Gemini only clean, structured JSON tables.
+The breakthrough came from extracting clean table data using pdfplumber and passing Gemini only the structured JSON tables instead of raw text.

-This immediately solved table selection errors.
+Once Gemini worked with:

+clean rows

+clean columns

+consistent numeric cells

+…it immediately started choosing the correct table and returning accurate numeric values.

-Challenge 5 — Raw numeric answers had no units or explanation
+Challenge 3 — Raw numeric answers lacked clarity

-Gemini initially returned:
+Gemini initially returned bare numbers like:

 52.2

 55.8

-Not acceptable.
+These lacked units, context, and professional phrasing.

 Solution:
-A final formatting prompt rewrites the numeric result into:
+A dedicated formatting step rewrites the extracted number into a clear, aviation-style sentence with:

-natural aviation style

 proper units

-correct phrasing

-page citation
+concise explanation

+and the correct page reference

 Example:
 “Based on the given conditions, the field limit weight is 55,800 kg (page 99).”

 ------------------------------------------------------------------------------